 Do you need to know what, or why?
 Amazon originally had “Shipping issue” (what happened) as one of their contact codes, but Price didn’t find it useful.
 They later split the category, using codes like “Late by shipper” and “Warehouse delays” (why it happened).

 Remember, making changes to favor valuable conversations isn’t a selfish gesture.
 As Price’s matrix demonstrates, you can reduce the need for many types of contacts, saving both you and the customer time and energy.

 3. Determine the cost of inaction

 Cost of Inaction can be a useful starting point because “what matters” will change over time.
 Your case should reflect what the company and the stakeholders care about today.
-As Simon Ouderkirk explains, inciting change always starts with connecting support goals with company goals:

 To make your case persuasive, connect your support team's current concerns with what’s at risk for the company — is it potential MRR?
 Expenses?
 Impending burnout and frustration?
 Adjoining priorities is how you drum up incentive and enthusiasm to get the right things fixed.

 4. Engineer a better customer experience